yazid-hoblos/Ethical-hacking-project/README.md

 1. Using urllib.request.urlopen I was not able to read the html page as a string so I used requests.get instead only for the extract_valid_files.py file.
 For subdomains and directories extraction urllib.request.urlopen was used instead due to more convenience in catching the errors linked to not being able to access some url compared to using requests.get.

 2. Finding websites to test my brute force code was particularly challenging as well.
+Yet, I was able to find several websites developed for such solely for such testing at the end.

+3. I was also challenged by my lack of knowledge in the web and html domains, so I had to do some research to get a better understanding of the websites and html structures and organization, url valid formats...